arttuladhar/learn/content/Introduction to Kubernetes/11_Advanced_Topics.md

 ## Kubernetes Federation

 With Kubernetes Cluster Federation we can manage multiple Kubernetes clusters from a single control plane.
 We can sync resources across the federated clusters and have cross-cluster discovery.
 This allows us to perform Deployments across regions, access them using a global DNS record, and achieve High Availability.

+## Helm Chart

+To deploy an application, we use different Kubernetes manifests, such as Deployments, Services, Volume Claims, Ingress, etc. Sometimes, it can be tiresome to deploy them one by one.
+We can bundle all those manifests after templatizing them into a well-defined format, along with other metadata.
+Such a bundle is referred to as Chart.
+These Charts can then be served via repositories, such as those that we have for rpm and deb packages.

+Helm is a package manager (analogous to yum and apt for Linux) for Kubernetes, which can install/update/delete those Charts in the Kubernetes cluster.

+Helm has two components:

+* A client called **helm**, which runs on your user's workstation
+* A server called **tiller**, which runs inside your Kubernetes cluster.

+The client helm connects to the server tiller to manage Charts.
+Charts submitted for Kubernetes are available here.

+## Network Policies

+## Monitoring and Logging